SAFE Notes: Everything You Need to Know

 Both SAFE notes and convertible notes are good options, and there are good reasons to use either.
-When seeking seed money, it's typically best to choose the option that is most popular in your community, so that investors will feel comfortable.
+When seeking seed money, it's typically best to choose the option that is most popular in your community so investors will feel comfortable.

 To decide whether SAFE notes are for you, take some time to weigh the pros and cons.
-Benefits of SAFE notes include the following:
+Benefits of SAFE notes include:

-- Simplicity.
-A SAFE note is simpler than a convertible note.
-It has no end date or interest, and it is only a five-page document.
+- Simplicity: A SAFE note is simpler than a convertible note.
+It has no end date or interest and is only a five-page document.
 You may even be able to understand and draft one without a lawyer's help.
-It will be straightforward, with perks and downsides that are clear.
+It will be straightforward with clear perks and downsides.

-- Less to negotiate.
-Unlike other investments, SAFE notes do not require much negotiation.
-Sometimes valuation caps are talked about, but that is all.
+- Less to negotiate: Unlike other investments, SAFE notes do not require much negotiation.
+Sometimes valuation caps are talked about, but that's all.

-- Similar provisions.
-SAFE notes still make provision for early exits, change of control, or even dissolution of the company.
+- Similar provisions: SAFE notes still make provision for early exits, change of control, or even the dissolution of a company.
 There are provisions for investors, such as discounts and valuation caps.

 Drawbacks of Using SAFE Notes

-- Risk to investors.
-SAFE notes are not an official debt instrument, which means there is a chance they will never convert to equity, nor is repayment required.
+- Risks to investors: SAFE notes are not an official debt instrument.
+This means there is a chance they will never convert to equity and that repayment is not required.

-- Lack of familiarity.
-SAFE notes are relatively new, which means that both lawyers and investors have less experience with them.
+- Lack of familiarity: SAFE notes are relatively new, which means lawyers and investors have less experience with them.
 Convertible notes are more established and may be more attractive to investors.

-- Some people say that SAFE notes appear simple, but they are not.
-The document is five or six pages long, which is not so short.
-Other people feel that the sections with legal language are challenging to comprehend, and that it is close to, if not as difficult, as any other legal document.
+- Legal jargon: Some people say that SAFE notes appear simple, but they are not.
+The document is five or six pages long, which is not short.
+Other people feel that the sections with legal language are hard to comprehend and that it is almost or equally as difficult to understand as any other legal document.

-- No minimum requirement.
-With SAFEs, there is no minimum requirement for an equity round to go into conversion.
+- No minimum requirement: With SAFEs, there is no minimum requirement for an equity round to go into conversion.
 However, a minimum can actually be helpful because it lends the round legitimacy and value.
-It means that a SAFE note can be re-adjusted on a whim, and a smaller investor can negotiate a better deal and compete.
+It means that a SAFE note can be re-adjusted on a whim and that a smaller investor can negotiate a better deal and compete.